Jim McCormick (author): Skydiving

 In 2008 McCormick was on a skydiving team that was featured in a television commercial for Honda Motors UK, titled "difficult is worth doing", in which the team formed three difficult and intricate formations.

 On August 28, 2011, McCormick led a team of 69 skydivers that set a Colorado state record over Longmont for the largest formation.
 In the culmination of a three-year effort, the team created a snowflake formation.

-On July 22 and 24, 2015 McCormick was one of the leaders of the Skydiving Hall of Fame Eagles that did the first large formation skydivesover the Experimental Aviation Association's AirVenture 2015 airshow.
+On July 22 and 24, 2015, McCormick was one of the leaders of the Skydiving Hall of Fame Eagles that did the first large formation skydives over the Experimental Aviation Association's AirVenture 2015 airshow.
 The team consisted of 108 skydivers plus four freefall videographers from 15 countries.
 AirVenure is considered "the world's largest and most significant annual aviation events."

-McCormick earned his ninth world record September 29, 2015 as a member of an international team jumping in Perris, California.
+McCormick earned his ninth world record on September 29, 2015 as a member of an international team jumping in Perris, California.
 The team of 202 skydivers completed a jump consisting of two formations.
 The jump met the criteria of the Fédération Aéronautique Internationale for an aviation world record.

 On January 30, McCormick participated in a formation of a Chinese character meaning "blessings from the sky" that included 48 skydivers at Skydive DeLand in Florida.
 It was commissioned by the Air Sports Federation of China and televised to an estimated billion people around the world as part of Chinese New Year celebrations.

+McCormick has also participated in several large-scale formation skydives throughout his career.